aharonium/opensiddur.org/posts/HTML/compilations/liturgical/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-I hereby take upon myself the mitzvah of the Creator: "and you shall love your fellow as yourself" (Lev 19:18)
+I hereby take upon myself the mitsvah of the Creator: "and you shall love your fellow as yourself" (Lev 19:18)
 </div>
 </td></tr></tbody></table>
 [/su_tab]